Short-time expansion of characteristic functions in a rough volatility setting with applications: Setup and assumptions

 Assumption \ref{ass:A} is a regularity condition with the exception of part 5 in which the rough components in the dynamics of the various processes are specified.
+The semiparametric specification of the function $g$ above covers all kernels of the form $g(t)=\Ga(H+\frac12)^{-1}t^{H-1/2}h_g(t)$, where $h_g\in C^1$ with $h_g(0)=1$ and a locally bounded derivative (take $\ell_g (t)=g(t)-k_H(t)=\Ga(H+\frac12)^{-1}t^{H-1/2}(h_g(t)-1)$).
+This includes, in particular, the power law kernels and gamma kernels considered in \cite{Bennedsen21}.
 We note that we allow different degrees of roughness for the processes driving the volatility process $\si$ and the small jump size function $\delta$, given by $H$ and $H_\delta$, respectively.